SoftwareAG/c8y-docs/content/oee/oee-theory-bundle/calculation.md

 ![Ideal production time 3](/images/oee/theory/theory-ideal-production-amount-formula-3.png)

-Thus it is shown that many possible ways of calculation exist by the equivalences.
+Thus it is shown that many possible ways of calculation exist to obtain equivalent values.
 For reasons of clarity, the following calculations are only given under respect to a time reference and not showing all possible calculation paths.

 ### Ideal Machine Runtime (10)